Antz: Critical response

 Lisa Schwarzbaum of Entertainment Weekly called Antz a "sophisticated, funny, and joyously subversive animated bug epic that, for all its snazzy computer animation that can claim the 1955 cartoon version of George Orwell's Animal Farm as a first cousin."
 James Berardinelli of ReelViews wrote Antz "is a very good movie, no matter how you look at it.
 Visually, it's more impressive than Disney's Toy Story, the pioneer in this burgeoning genre.
 On a script level, it was developed as much with a mature audience in mind as with the usual pre-pubescent crowd."
 Michael O'Sullivan of The Washington Post called the script "cleverly written" and was "an old-fashioned yarn about the triumph of individuality over conformity that taps into the universal desire to root for the underdog.
 As directed by Eric Darnell and Tim Johnson, however, [Antz] actually accomplishes what many live-action narratives fail to do: It makes you care about its speck-sized characters."

-Janet Maslin for The New York Times however found the story to be "overplotted in bizarrely grandiose ways", but felt the film worked best by "just showing off its prodigious voice talent (Anne Bancroft, Danny Glover, Jennifer Lopez and Christopher Walken are also in the cast) and playing lightheartedly with the curious possibilities of a buggy world."
+Janet Maslin for The New York Times however found the story to be "overplotted in bizarrely grandiose ways", but felt the film worked best by "just showing off its prodigious voice talent ... and playing lightheartedly with the curious possibilities of a buggy world."
 Kenneth Turan of the Los Angeles Times complimented the visuals, but was unimpressed with the script calling it "too predictable to make an impact even in such a short space."
 Overall, he opined: "When everything is added up, Antz is more weird than funny, a film that has the potential to make both parents and young children uncomfortable."
 Rita Kempley of The Washington Post negatively compared Antz to previous Disney animated films as she disliked the adult innuendos, the script, and the use of product placement.
 She wrote in summary: "For whatever ill-conceived reasons, the material is obviously tilted toward grown-ups.
 But it's hard to believe that adults will be drawn to a cartoon about an ant no matter how remarkable his accomplishments."